Beneath the moonlight glints a tiny fragment of silver, a fraction of a line…

 After a moment though his father nodded and stood up, walking toward the trash and fishing an envelope and a couple sheets of paper from it.
 “Quite right Harry, no harm in looking.
 You’re a bright boy, and I know you won’t get suckered in by whatever crock they’re selling.”

-Harry chided himself on such bitter thoughts as he went to the table.
+Harry chided himself on the bitter thoughts as he went to the table.
 He knew this was a sore spot for him, and it occasionally took a while for his temper to calm down.
-So he forced himself to smile back at his dad, then straightened the first thick, rich paper out and began to read, acutely aware of his parents’ stares.
+So he forced himself to smile back at his dad, then straightened the first thick, rich sheet of paper out and began to read, acutely aware of his parents’ stares.

 Harry’s eyes scanned the letter in a few seconds, blinked, then looked up to meet theirs.